vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## Change log
+### 0.7.2 [2021-06-xx]
+#### Added
+- By default, clicking on "Roll Damage" button on chat card will bring the damage options menu.

+#### Fixed
+- Issued preventing Spaceship Features deletion.
+- Text fields on characters' Persona tab was adding extra white spaces when selecting another field.
+- Text fields on GM Secret Notes on Spaceship and Vehicle sheets were unreadable when certain color schemes were used.
+- Targeted attacks on token are working again

 ### 0.7.1 [2021-06-01]
 #### Fixed
 - Updated French localization.
 - Corrected a few typos on Brazilian Portuguese localiztion.
-- Addressed styling issue causing a text fileds to have the same color as background
+- Addressed styling issue causing a text fileds to have the same color as background.

 ### 0.7.0 [2021-05-30]
 #### Added